 RENEW is one of the newest — and most expansive — initiatives launched by UB in recent years.
 Learn more how we are positioned to address some of the most challenging issues facing our region and world.

+Responding to climate change and its impact on the environment, as well as global energy and water resource management is one of the preeminent challenges of our time.
 As a leading public research university, UB is committed to addressing regional and global environmental challenges through enduring scholarship and intellectual innovation.